 There is another factor to consider because you have diabetes: Neuropathy, the gradual affliction and deadening of nerves from high blood sugars, can lead to ED.
 The good news here is that the pills listed above have become a standard treatment for diabetes-related ED.
 They certainly can be the first treatment you ask your doctor about.

-Bear in mind that your doctor very likely has been asked and had addressed the questions you want to ask.
+Bear in mind that your doctor has been asked and addressed this one questions you want to ask.
 Find out what treatment(s) seems to mesh best with your metabolism and mental state and go from there.
 You can always circle back to try a different approach if the first therapy doesn’t work for you.

 Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.

 AskNadia and receive her unique perspective on your question.

 AskNadia (ranked #1 by Google), named “Best Diabetes Blog for 2019 by Healthline.
 With 24 nominations, Nadia Al-Samarrie’s efforts have made her stand out as a pioneer and leading patient advocate in the diabetes community.